-Figure 33.
-Timing Diagram for Read/Write Operation with DIN as an Input/Output (i.e., Interface Mode 1, SM1 = SM2 = 0)
+Figure 31.
+Timing Diagram for Read/Write Operation with DIN as an Input/Output (i.e., Mode 1)

-Figure 34.
-Timing Diagram for Read/Write Operation with DIN as an Input/Output and $\overline{SYNC}$ Input Tied Low (i.e., Interface Mode 1, SM1 = SM2 = 0)
+Figure 32.
+Timing Diagram for Read/Write Operation with DIN as an Input/Output and SYNC Input Tied Low (i.e., Interface Mode 1)

-Mode 2 (3-Wire SPI/QSPI Interface Mode) This is the DEFAULT INTERFACE MODE.
+Mode 2 (3-Wire SPI/QSPI Interface Mode)

+This is the DEFAULT INTERFACE MODE.

-In Figure 35 below we have the timing diagram for Interface Mode 2 which is the SPI/QSPI interface mode.
+In Figure 33 below we have the timing diagram for interface Mode 2 which is the SPI/QSPI interface mode.
 Here the SYNC input is active low and may be pulsed or tied permanently low.
-If SYNC is permanently low 16 clock pulses must be applied to the SCLK pin for the part to operate correctly, and with a pulsed SYNC input a continuous SCLK may be applied provided SYNC is low for only 16 SCLK cycles.
-In Figure 30 the SYNC going low disables the three-state on the DOUT pin.
+If SYNC is permanently low, 16 clock pulses must be applied to the SCLK pin for the part to operate correctly, otherwise with a pulsed SYNC input a continuous SCLK may be applied provided SYNC is low for only 16 SCLK cycles.
+In Figure 33 the

+SYNC going low disables the three-state on the DOUT pin.
 The first falling edge of the SCLK after the SYNC going low clocks out the first leading zero on the DOUT pin.
 The DOUT pin is three-stated again a time $t{12}$ after the $\overline{SYNC}$ goes high.
-With the DIN pin the data input has to be set up a time, t7, before the SCLK rising edge as the part samples the input data on the SCLK rising edge in this case.
-The POLARITY pin may be used to change the SCLK edge which the data is sampled on and clocked out on.
+With the DIN pin the data input has to be set up a time t7 before the SCLK rising edge as the part samples the input data on the SCLK rising edge in this case.
 If resetting the interface is required, the SYNC must be taken high and then low.